Many betta owners use aquarium salt to treat their betta fish for common ailments and even to boost the betta’s overall health.

 Also, there are some circumstances when it’s not a good idea to use salt in your fish tank, including the following:

-If your tank contains live plants, you should be aware that many delicate species don’t tolerate salinity.
-Hardier plant species such as Anubias, Java Moss, Anacharis, and Java Fern should be okay provided that the salt level is not too high.
+If your tank contains live plants, you should be aware that many delicate species cannot tolerate salinity.

 So, can you use regular salt instead of aquarium salt?

 No!
 You should never substitute regular table salt or Epsom salt for aquarium salt.
 Both those kinds of salt contain coloring, flavor enhancers, and other additives that could harm or even kill your betta buddy.

 Using table salt can affect the water quality in the tank, as well as change the pH level.
 Also, table salt won’t reload the water with natural electrolytes, whereas aquarium salt will.